llctrautmann/meansquarederror/content/research/trinity.md

 mathjax = true
 +++

-The basic idea behind the basic of probability theory can be summarised in an outrageously compressed form in the following collection of symbols:
+The basic idea behind probability theory can be summarised in an outrageously compressed form in the following collection of symbols:

 $$\left[\Omega,\mathcal{F},X^{-1},X_\mathbb{R},\mathbb{P}_{[0,1]}\right]$$